We are responsible for cleaning drains on the public road.

 Please report broken or missing drain coversto us immediately using the general highways form and giving a precise location as possible.

 A culvert is a pipe-like structure that channels the flow of a stream beneath a road.

 A pipe that carries surface water is often referred to as a drain.
 A culvert normally refers to a structure larger than a pipe but smaller than a bridge of the type where a brook, stream or river flows beneath a road.

-We clean over 180,000 drains at the side of roads each year.
-The majority are cleaned once a year however in known problem areas and on major roads we clean them more frequently.
+We have about 160,000 drains located at the side of roads.
+They are cleaned at least once every two years, however in known problem areas and on major roads we clean them more frequently either annually or twice a year.
+We assess the condition of our drains every time they are cleaned and adjust the frequency so that we can target those that require more regular cleaning.
+This may mean that those in good condition are cleaned less frequently.
 We don't clean drains in car parks, blocks of flats or private roads.

 More information on excess water can be found on our flooding pages.